au-research/ANDS-ResearchVocabularies-Registry/INSTALL.md

 directory of your Solr installation.
 If you ever upgrade the plugin, make sure to remove any old version.

-## Create the collection
+## Create the Solr collections

-Create the Solr collection.
-Here, `vocabs-registry` matches the name chosen for the collection and assigned in `registry.properties` above.
-The output of the first command (create) recommends running the second command (config), which disables auto-creation of fields.
+Create the two Solr collections.
+Here, `vocabs-registry` and `vocabs-resources` match the names chosen for the collections and assigned in `registry.properties` above.
+The output of the first command (create) of each pair recommends running the second command (config), which disables auto-creation of fields.
 (Substitute the correct port number, if it is not the default 8983.)

 ```
 /path-to-Solr-installation/bin/solr create -c vocabs-registry
 /path-to-Solr-installation/bin/solr config -c vocabs-registry -p 8983 -action set-user-property -property update.autoCreateFields -value false
+/path-to-Solr-installation/bin/solr create -c vocabs-resources
+/path-to-Solr-installation/bin/solr config -c vocabs-resources -p 8983 -action set-user-property -property update.autoCreateFields -value false
 ```

-## Install the schema
+## Install the two Solr schemas

-Use this build target to upload a custom `solrconfig.xml` (from the file `conf/solrconfig.xml`) and to create the Solr schema.
+Use this build target to upload a custom `solrconfig.xml` (from the file `conf/solrconfig.xml`) and to create the Solr schemas.

 ```
 ant create-solr-schema
+ant create-solr-schema-resources
 ```

 ## Force indexing of the vocabularies into Solr